gpappasv/stm32_bootloader/README.md

 # Bootloader features
 - Adaptable application space.
 - Checksum verification, before booting the application.
 - Authentication of the application.
-(Secure boot)
+(Secure boot).
+ECDSA is used.
 - Easy to port to other microcontrollers.
 - Recovery mode (firmware update support).
 - Backup image recovery.
 If the main application is broken, the secondary is tested.
 - Secure communication through the custom communication protocol.
+- Bootloader flash used: ~14.5kB

+NOTE: More in-depth documentation about how the bootloader works can be found under **docs**.

 # Configuration
 TODO.